cite-sa/earthserver2/README.md

 ```javascript
 widget.widgetName("methodName", params);
 ```
-In order to avoid passing the method name as a string argument, one can get the widget instance, Using the
+In order to avoid passing the method name as a string argument, one can get the widget instance, using the
 ```javascript
 var widgetInstance = widget.widgetName("instance");
 ```